blackrhinoabm/sabcom/README.md

 This distinguishes the model from most models, that have a more high level perspective.
-This makes our model particularly usefull for researchers and policy makers that want to study the impact of heterogeneity in the population (e.g. by modelling neighbourhoods with vulnerable populations) and who want to study the impact of targeted measures (e.g. quartantaining certain neighbourhoods, or targetted social distancing measures at aimed at specific segments of the population).
+This makes our model particularly usefull for researchers and policy makers that want to study the impact of heterogeneity in the population (e.g. by modelling neighbourhoods with vulnerable populations) and who want to study the impact of targeted measures (e.g. quarantining certain neighbourhoods, or targetted social distancing measures at aimed at specific segments of the population).

  __Getting started__